keystonejs/keystone-demo/README.md

 Keystone Demo
 =============

-This site is an example of a default [Keystone](http://keystonejs.com) application.
+This site is an example of a default [Keystone 4](http://keystonejs.com) application.

 Try it out at http://demo.keystonejs.com

-Pull requests are welcome, and if you'd like to see additional demos just open a new issue to let us know.
+Pull requests are welcome, and if you'd like to see additional demos just [open a new issue](https://github.com/keystonejs/keystone-demo/issues/new) to let us know.

 # TODO

 * lock the demo down to vandalism https://github.com/keystonejs/keystone/issues/1126

 ## Using this as a basis for your own project

-We reccommend you use our new [Yeoman Generator](https://github.com/JedWatson/generator-keystone) as the basis for new projects, as this demo site contains code specific to runing a public demo (like user account protection, etc).
+We recommend you use our [Yeoman Generator](https://github.com/JedWatson/generator-keystone) as the basis for new projects, as this demo site contains code specific to running a public demo (like user account protection, etc).

-If you do want to use this as a starting point however, you are welcome, follow the instructions below to begin.
+If you do want to use this as a starting point however, you are welcome to follow the instructions below to begin.

 # Manual Install

-*Note: We're implementing a new theme for the demo site; to use the (old) basic bootstrap theme, check out the `bootstrap-simple` branch*
+*Note: We've implemented a new theme for the demo site; to use the (old) basic bootstrap theme, check out the `bootstrap-simple` branch*

     git clone https://github.com/JedWatson/keystone-demo.git
     cd keystone-demo